Search published articles

 Abstract

-A total of 240 euthyroid women with thyroid nodules were divided into four groups.
-Group 1 received 100 mcg of levothyroxine daily, Group 2 received metformin 500 mg twice daily, Group 3 received a combination of both drugs for three months, and Group 4 served as the control group with no treatment.
+Methods: A total of 240 euthyroid women with thyroid nodules were divided into four groups.
+Group 1 received levothyroxine 100 μg/day, Group 2 received metformin 500 mg twice daily, Group 3 received a combination of both drugs for three months, and Group 4 served as the control group with no treatment.
 Thyroid ultrasound was performed at baseline and after three months.
-Statistical analyses included the Kruskall–Wallis, Wilcoxon, and Chi-square tests, examined the differences of the size of thyroid nodules and the mean of thyroid hormones levels between groups, for each group and to compare the percentage of differences between the groups, respectively.
+Statistical analyses included the Kruskall–Wallis, Wilcoxon, and Chi-square tests, examined the differences of the size of thyroid nodules and the mean of thyroid hormones levels between groups, for Each group included 60 people and to compare the percentage of differences between the groups, respectively.
 Also P value less than 0.05 was considered meaningful.

 Page 1 from 1